 4. An eligible student with any unpaid College bills may participate in the graduation ceremony but will not receive a diploma.
 The College reserves the right not to release official transcripts until all bills are paid.

 The annual Commencement ceremony is held at the end of each spring semester and recognizes students who received degrees the preceding summer and winter as well as those students receiving degrees on the day of the ceremony.
-Degrees are conferred once each year at the annual Commencement exercises following the spring semester, at the end of August, and at the end of January.
-Students who receive degrees in August or January will receive their diplomas and will be listed in the Commencement program the following spring.
+Degrees are conferred three times each year: at the annual Commencement ceremony following the spring semester, at the end of August, and at the end of January.
+Students who receive degrees in August or January will receive their diplomas by mail and will be listed in the Commencement program the following spring.
 Students who receive degrees at the end of the spring term may receive their diplomas at the Commencement ceremony.
 Those who elect not to attend should notify the Registrar and indicate their preferred mailing address in writing in order to receive their diploma.
 Attendance at the ceremony is not required.

-Seniors who are close to completion of graduation requirements by the end of the spring semester may apply in the Registrar’s Office to participate in Commencement exercises without receiving a diploma if they:
+Seniors who are close to completion of graduation requirements by the end of the spring semester may apply with the Registrar’s Office to participate in Commencement ceremony without receiving a diploma if they:

 1. Have a 2.00 or higher major grade point average, a 2.00 or higher cumulative grade point average and the approval of their major department;